TheodoreEhrenborg/tiny_stories_sae/docs/src/automatic_feature_examination.md

 The results are directionally as expected: GPT-4o ranks the autoencoder features as clearer: less likely to be 3/5 than the LLM activations, more likely to be 5/5.

-grain of salt: gives high clearness to something that isn't clear

-affine, feature 0, example 0
+It would be nice to have a reliable automated interpretability system, which would allow extensions like " if we trained for half as long, is the autoencoder half as interpretable?"
+But my inclination is to not fully trust my current automated system because of the caveats discussed below.

+### Caveat 1
+What I call "language model activations" are the residual stream activations, i.e. the exact tensors I trained the SAE on
+Anthropic instead
+compared their autoencoder's interpretability to neurons in Claude's previous MLP layer.

+There's an argument that
+residual stream is
+less likely to have interpretable activations as-is, since the addition mixes the outputs of earlier neurons together.
+("As-is" means that no autoencoder/mechanistic interpretability tools are required.)

+My prior is that the MLP neurons for `roneneldan/TinyStories-33M` wouldn't be interpretable either, but that's definitely worth looking into.

+### Caveat 2

 My anecdotal impression from looking through the results is that GPT-4o is a lenient grader.
+For instance, GPT-4o gave a clearness score of 4/5 to the LM's 0th residual activation (the affine case), and it found the pattern "Strong highlights emphasize dialogue and reactions."
+I disagree with this score, since a typical example of this LM activation has most tokens strongly highlighted, unlike the autoencoder's sparsity.
+For example:

 > Once ▄ upon ▃ a ▃ time ▄, ▄ there ▄ was ▄ a ▄ huge ▃ bear ▃ called ▄ Peter ▄. ▄ Peter ▄ lived ▃ deep ▂ in ▄ the ▄ forest ▅ in ▄ a ▄ big ▃, ▄ cos ▄y ▂ cave ▄. ▄ ▄ ▄One ▄ day ▅, ▄ Peter ▄ was ▄ feeling ▃ tired ▅ and ▄ decided ▄ he ▄ should ▃ go ▅ to ▆ sleep ▆. ▄ So ▅ he ▅ climbed ▄ into ▆ his ▅ bed ▆ and ▅ closed ▄ his ▄ eyes ▆. ▄ Suddenly ▅, ▅ he ▅ heard ▆ a ▆ noise ▆ outside █ his ▄ cave ▅. ▄ " ▅What ▅ was ▆ that ▄?" ▄ he ▅ thought ▄. ▅ ▅ ▅Peter ▄ went ▄ outside ▆ to ▅ investigate ▅. ▅ He ▆ saw ▅ a ▄ little ▄ mouse ▃, ▄ and ▄ the ▅ mouse ▄ was ▄ in ▃ trouble ▅! ▄ Its ▄ tail ▄ was ▄ stuck ▃ under ▄ a ▃ big ▄ rock ▄ and ▄ it ▄ couldn ▄'t ▅ get ▄ free ▄. ▄ ▅ ▄" ▅Don ▄'t ▃ worry ▃," ▃ said ▅ Peter ▄. ▄ " ▅I ▄'ll ▂ help ▅ you ▃!" ▄ He ▅ used ▅ all ▄ his ▅ strength ▃ to ▄ move ▅ the ▄ huge ▄ rock ▄ and ▅ the ▅ mouse ▃ ran ▄ away ▄. ▄ ▅ ▄Peter ▄ smiled ▃, ▄ but ▄ he ▅ was ▄ very ▄ tired ▄ now ▄. ▄ He ▅ said ▅ goodbye ▅ to ▆ the ▅ mouse ▂ and ▄ went ▄ back ▅ to ▅ his ▅ cave ▅. ▄ He ▅ was ▄ so ▄ exhausted ▄, ▃ he ▄ fell ▃ asleep ▅ right ▄ away ▄. ▄ ▅ ▄From ▄ that ▃ day ▄ on ▄, ▄ Peter ▄ and ▅ the ▅ mouse ▃ were ▄ good ▃ friends ▃. ▄ They ▅ always ▄ looked ▄ out ▇ for ▄ each ▃ other ▃ and ▄ helped ▄ each ▂ other ▄ if ▁ they ▅ got ▄ into ▅ trouble ▄. ▄ And ▄ they ▅ both ▄ slept ▄ well ▄ each ▃ night ▅, ▄ knowing ▄ they ▄ had ▄ a ▄ friend ▄ who ▅ would ▃ help ▄ them ▄ out ▄ if ▂ they ▅ needed ▅ it ▄! ▄

-    {
-      "scratch_work": "Upon reviewing the text, the strongest highlights appear consistently around dialogue sections, especially exclamations or important dialogue elements.
-This pattern is evident across different examples.", "clearness": 4,
-      "short_pattern_description": "Strong highlights emphasize dialogue and reactions.", "feature_idx": 0
-    },

-## Notable neurons

-## Comparing to raw LLM neurons

-TODO Note that what I call neurons are the residual stream activations. i.e. the exact tensors I trained the SAE on

-Anthropic
-compared their autoencoder's interpretability to neurons in Claude's previous MLP layer.

-My prior is that the MLP neurons wouldn't be interpretable either.

-Go through some examples in detail to show that GPT-4o is wrong

-It'd be nice if we could see how the SAE gets better over training time

-Really we need a less noisy metric than this.
-Ideas for improvements:
+The strongest activating token in the above example is "outside" in "he heard a noise outside", which is neither a dialogue or a reaction.

+What could have gone wrong here?
+- Maybe more prompt engineering is needed.
+I could tell GPT-4o "be strict" or "if most tokens have strong highlights, rate it 1/5".
-- Reading Unicode block elements might be tricky for the LLM
+- Maybe reading Unicode block elements is trickier for an LLM, and a different format (e.g. keep the activation strength as a floating point number) might be easier for it to comprehend.
-- Tell it "be strict"
-- Change the question.
-First ask it to figure out the theme, then ask a different LLM to rank how closely the highlighting matches the theme, or ask it to use the theme to distinguish highlighting-using-that-feature from highlighting-that-doesn't-use-that-feature
-- Increase sample size until clearly statistically significant
+- Or maybe the prompt should be split in two:
+  - First GPT-4o has to describe a pattern given the examples
+  - Then (with a blank context) it has to decide which of two examples (a real one and a distractor) exhibits the pattern.
+Ideally this would detect when GPT-4o has wrongly found a generic pattern that could match any example